 If you’re just learning about testing, Khan Academy offers a clear illustration of the difference between one-tailed and two-tailed tests:

 Why would you choose one over another?
-The two-tailed test can show evidence that the control and variation are different, but the one-tailed test can show evidence if variation is better than the control.
+As mentioned above, the two-tailed test shows evidence that the control and variation are different, but the one-tailed test shows evidence if variation is better than the control.

 In frequentist tests, you have a null hypothesis.
 The null hypothesis is what you believe to be true absent evidence to the contrary.

 Now suppose you’ve run a test and received a p-value.
 The p-value represents the probability of seeing a result at least that “extreme” in the event the null hypothesis were true.
 The lower the p-value, the less plausible it is that the null hypothesis is true.